AvalonSemiconductors/AS2650/docs/source/isa.rst

 ``OVF`` if set, indicates that the last addition or subtraction operation resulted in an arithmatic overflow, meaning the result could not be represented by a signed byte.

-``WC`` is a processor setting that modifies the behavior of addition and subtraction instructions.
-If set, the value of the carry flag, either one or zero, will aditionally be added or subtracted (depending on the type of operation performed) onto the result.
-If clear, the carry flag is ignored.
+``WC`` is a processor setting that modifies the behavior of addition and subtraction instructions, as well as left- and right-rotate.

 ``IDC`` is the Interdigit Carry, that is the carry from bit 3 to bit 4 during an addition, subtraction of bitshift operation.
 It is used in combination with the ``dar`` instruction to perform arithmatic on packed BCD values.

 ``CC`` is the Condition Code.
-This code is set either by any instruction that modifies a general purpose register (unless otherwise specified) and compare instructions.
+This code is set either by any instruction that modifies a general purpose register (unless otherwise specified) and compare and bit-test instructions.
 This code can be tested by software or conditional branch instructions.

 This PSL is initialized to 0 on reset.

-Unless otherwise specified, any instruction listed in this documentation that is described as affecting CC will do according to the new value in whichever register it modifies in the following way:
+Unless otherwise specified, any instruction listed in this documentation that is described as affecting CC will do according to the new value in whichever register it modifies as listed in this table:

 .. list-table:: Condition Codes
     :name: condition-codes